-Funded Study: Safety of B7H3 CAR T cells in Dogs with Spontaneous Cancer
+Funded Study: Safety of B7H3 CAR T cells in Dogs with metastatic osteosarcoma or hemangiosarcoma

-Study Title: Evaluating the safety and immune activities of B7H3 targeting chimeric antigen receptor T cells in dogs with spontaneous cancer
+Study Title: Evaluating the safety and immune activities of B7H3 targeting chimeric antigen receptor T Cells in dogs with metastatic osteosarcoma or hemangiosarcoma.

-Purpose of Study:

-The purpose of this study is to investigate the safety and activity of genetically-modified immune cells (specifically chimeric antigen receptor T cells, CAR T cells for short) for specifically recognizing and eliminating tumor cells that express a specific surface protein called B7H3 when intravenously infused into pet dogs with spontaneous cancers.
+Purpose of Study/Background/Objectives: The purpose of this study is to investigate the safety and activity of genetically-modified immune cells (specifically chimeric antigen receptor T cells, CAR T cells for short) for specifically recognizing and eliminating tumor cells that express a specific surface protein called B7H3 when intravenously infused into pet dogs with spontaneous cancers.